 A taser gun shoots small barbed darts, which remain attached to the target and deliver a strong electric shock intended to physically incapacitate the victim.
 Every state permits the use of tasers for law enforcement officers.
 However, individual police departments determine the guidelines for their officer’s use of tasers when restraining individuals.

-According to Reuters, in 2018, approximately 49 people died after being incapacitated by an officer’s taser.
-The number of deaths is relatively the same as those reported in 2016 and 2017.
-More than 1,000 people have died from police taser use since 2000.
+According to Reuters, approximately 49 people died in one recent year after being incapacitated by an officer’s taser.
+The number of deaths is relatively the same as those reported in both years immediately preceding the report More than 1,000 people have died from police taser use since 2000.
 More than 90 percent of those killed were unarmed and approximately 25 percent suffered from mental disabilities.

 The term racial profiling refers to the actions of police officers that single out suspects based on the person’s race, national origin, ethnic background, or religion.
 The public has become more aware of racial profiling in recent years.
 However, even five years after Michael Brown’s death in Ferguson, Missouri, African American men are still disproportionately experiencing incidents of police brutality.